ikawrakow/mnist/README.md

 | 8 | 500 | 0.33 | 2 | 3.06 | 0.64 |
 | 8 | 500 | 0.33 | 1 | 17.39 | 0.61 |

 An error rate of 0.61% is nearly SOTA for kNN.
-As far as I can tell, [this paper](https://pubmed.ncbi.nlm.nih.gov/17568145) is the only reporting a lower error rate (0.54%).
+As far as I can tell, [this paper](https://pubmed.ncbi.nlm.nih.gov/17568145) is the only one reporting a lower error rate (0.54%).
 It cannot compete with modern neural networks, but it does beat the `ggml` `mnist` example by a huge margin, and it was only surpassed by a neural network around 2010 or some such.
 The graph below summarizes the results for the 4 kNN versions.

 ![v4](https://github.com/user-attachments/assets/7cc164e4-f563-40f2-b6b8-28044f1f2e7f)